86Box/docs/settings/input.rst

 Mouse
 -----

-Emulate a mouse pointing device.
+Emulate a pointing device.
 The following mouse types are supported:

 * **Bus mouse:** ISA expansion card with a mouse interface.
 The I/O port and IRQ used by the card are configurable.
 * **Serial mouse:** connected to the serial port of your choosing.
 The selected serial port must be enabled in :ref:`settings/ports:Serial port 1-4`.